marialysyuk/TextGraphs-17/README.md

 1) Among identical answers select the one with the minimal length of subgraph
 2) Add Wikidata description of the answer and select the answer with the largest cosine similarity between mean of the fastText embeddings of the question and answer
+3) Use [Konstruktor](https://github.com/s-nlp/konstruktor) to rank relations of the question entities (collected from the extracted subgraphs) and filter out wrong answers

 #### Fixing NA answers
 1) Ask LLM to rephrase the question to make it clearer for LLM to answer